Your 30 60 90 day plan for Supervisors

 Conclusion

-Change may be difficult and daunting, but it does not need to be if you have a solid strategy and a team on your side.
-Plans change all the time, which is why having the correct tools and resources to keep you and your group organized is so important.
+Change may be difficult and daunting, but it does not need to be if you have a solid strategy and your team’s processes.
+Plans constantly change, so having the correct tools and resources to keep you and your group organized is important.

-Your 30 60 90 day plan for supervisors are crucial; the worst thing you can do is waste most of them in unnecessary meetings.
+Your 30-60 90-day plan for supervisors is crucial; the worst thing you can do is waste most of them in unnecessary meetings.